 While you’re there, be sure to venture into the charming courtyard on the north side of E. Ojai Avenue.
 There are lots of restaurants with outdoor seating.

 For cheap but good tacos, quesadillas, and burritos, I like the Ojai Tortilla House on N. Signal Street.
 There’s no seating, just a counter where you order.
 But you can take your food to the courtyard and have it there.
 There is often a line, so you know it’s good!
 Cash only.

 As I mentioned, the Ojai Valley Inn is one of the top resorts in California.
 If you’re looking for a romantic getaway, this is the place to be.
 This was the view from our room the first time we went:

 If you just want to chillax, the Ojai Valley Inn is a wonderful place to unwind in complete luxury.
 If you want to book a massage at their spa, do it in advance, as it fills up quickly.

 If you’re more active, the resort has a lot to offer.
 We love to swim there because they have separate pools for families with kids (The Pixie Pool), adults who just want to stand around with drinks (The Indigo Pool), and a two-lane pool for people like us who want to do laps (The Energy Pool).

-If swimming isn’t your thing, they have tennis courts, free bike rentals, and of course, golf!
+If swimming isn’t your thing, they have tennis courts, free bike rentals, yoga classes, and of course, golf!
 There are also cooking classes by world-renowned chefs, arts and crafts classes at the Artist Cottage, a bee-keeping tour, and a jeep tour of the Ojai Valley which includes olive oil and wine tastings!
 Check with the Ojai Valley Inn concierge about these activities.

-Olivella at the Ojai Valley Inn
+4. Olivella Restaurant at the Ojai Valley Inn